About Our Grappling Dummies

 NOTE: If this sounds a bit light, remember we're talking "dead weight."
 Most of the weight is centered in the body itself, so you will feel it when using it in your guard for triangles, kimuras etc. Dressing the dummy in a gi or other loose clothes also adds weight.

-You dont even need to fill the dummy.
-Many rollers prefer the dummy at it's natural weight,(around 11kg).
 Adding a gi or other loose clothing will add a little extra weight too.
-A lighter dummy can be of great benifit if you are recovering from injury & don't want the extra weight to deal with.
+A lighter dummy is more responsive in rolling and also can be of great benifit if you are recovering from injury & don't want the extra weight to deal with.